Askeladden: English translations

 Askeladd/Oskeladd has been rendered into English as "Cinderlad" (or "Ash-Lad"), this fails to accurately reflect the meaning as outlined above.

 George Webbe Dasent chose to translate the name (Askefis, Askepot) as "Boots", which was criticized as a "disenchanting rendering" of "Cinderson" by The Athenaeum literary magazine, but defended as "aptly styled" by Scottish folklorist W. A. Clouston.
 Dasent was well aware of cognate names in Scots English dialects, such as "Ashiepattle" and "Ashypet".
 Dasent says he coined the name "Boots" as representative of the tradition in English households that the youngsters of the family were expected to perform the meanest chores.
 He fails to elaborate more than this, but "boots" is glossed as "the servant at an inn who pulls off and cleans the boots of travellers" in a dictionary from the Victorian Era.

 General description

 Askeladden is characterised as the runt of the family, being "the youngest, smallest, and weakest", yet "clever, bold, patient", and against all odds, eventually successful.
 The hero has great rewards in store, often the princess's hand in marriage and half the kingdom.

-However, as Jan Brunvald has noted, there is somewhat of a gap between the Askeladden in the actual folktales, and the national hero and symbol of every countryman (landsmann) to which he has been elevated by the Norwegian populace.
+However, as Jan Brunvand has noted, there is somewhat of a gap between the Askeladden in the actual folktales, and the national hero and symbol of every countryman (landsmann) to which he has been elevated by the Norwegian populace.

 In the folktales, by all accounts, Askeladden remains near the hearth and idly "roots about", but according to Norwegian sources, he is forced by his family to sit in the ashes in the hearth.